Nursing Discharge Notes

 Nursing Discharge Notes are a comprehensive record of a patient's hospital stay, their health status at discharge, and the care plan post-discharge.
 These notes ensure a seamless transition of care from the hospital to the home or another healthcare setting.

 The healthcare professional will then note the initial diagnosis that led to the patient's hospital admission.
 They are also documented if other diagnoses were made during the hospital stay.
 Lastly, the final diagnosis at discharge is recorded.
+You should also enumerate the various treatments that the patient received during their hospital stay.
+This can include surgical procedures, medications, therapies, and other interventions.

-Step 6: Reconciliation of Medications
+Step 6: Provide a list of medications

 An accurate and updated list of medications is provided.
 This list includes medications the patient was taking before admission, any changes made during the hospital stay, and what the patient should continue taking post-discharge.

-When would you use this Template?
+When would you use this template?

 Upon a patient's discharge from a hospital or healthcare facility